cloud66/help-old/_posts/how-to/1993-09-26-running-rake-tasks.md

 ### Deployment hooks

-You can use [deployment hooks](/stack-features/deploy-hooks.html) to execute your rake task at any point of your deployment.
+You can use [deploy hooks](/stack-features/deploy-hooks.html) to execute your rake task at any point of your deployment.

 Simply add a bash script to your stack that contains the rake task: for example, create the file */.cloud66/scripts/rake&#95;task.sh* as below:
 <pre class="terminal">